argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 === "Right pane"

     This is where you annotate your dataset.
-Simply fill it out as a form, then choose to Submit, Save as Draft, or Discard to send the records to their corresponding queues.
+Simply fill it out as a form, then choose to `Submit`, `Save as Draft`, or `Discard` to send the records to their corresponding queues.

 === "Left bottom panel"